BredaUniversityADSAI/2023-24d-fai2-adsai-group-nlp3/package/README.md

 ## Usage

-Our Command Line Interface (CLI) tool is designed to detect emotion from audio/video inputs.
-Below you'll find detailed instructions on how to use this tool, including all available options and commands.

-### Command Line Arguments
-#### General Arguments
+This section provides information on how to use the project both through the Command Line Interface (CLI) and the API.

+### CLI Usage

+The Command Line Interface (CLI) allows you to interact with the project from the terminal.

+1. Installation: First, ensure the project is installed.
+Check installation page.

-The tool accepts several command line arguments that define the behavior of the program:
+1. General Arguments: The tool accepts several command line arguments that define the behavior of the program:

 - **task**: Specifies the specific operation to be performed by the CLI tool.
 This is a mandatory parameter, and users must choose from the following valid options: